BorislavRaynov/BorislavRaynov/README.md

 <br />

 - 🔭 I’m constantly working on obtaining knowledge.
-- ⚡ Fun fact: I love to read about new technolgies, financе, investments, global markets, trends.
+- ⚡ Fun fact: I am passionate about new technolgies, innovation and problem-solving.
 - 🔭 Currently taking advanced courses in ReactJS.

 ---